mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

 Let `$PREFIX` be the path `$SOURCE/_install`.
 We can use CMake to install the built results::

-  $ cmake --install $BUILD --prefix "$PREFIX" --config RelWithDebInfo
+  $ cmake --install "$BUILD" --prefix "$PREFIX" --config RelWithDebInfo

 This command will install the |mongo-c-driver| build results into the `$PREFIX` directory.